Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.3.5
+- Fixed an issue where lab experimetns would be completed before even being started.

 1.3.4
 - Fixed an issue where the "Bonus Science" tab would break the operations manager in the VAB/SPH.